typhoon-data-org/typhoon-orchestrator/README.md

 To illustrate the limitations of the prevalent approach to data pipelines, picture a car assembly line.
 Each plant is specialised in one thing and one thing only, and from a series of raw materials it builds a product that the next piece in the chain can take, transform and assemble into something else.
 If we ever want to change the body of the car we can still reuse the engine, suspensions and a lot of the pieces.

 Now imagine if each factory was isolated and there was no communication between them.
 The engine factory would produce all engines for the day, then leave them at a specific place that had to be agreed beforehand.
 Once all the engines are produced, the assembly plant, which has been sitting idle while all the engines piled up, would then go get them a that specific location, bring them over and start assembling them into the power trains, then leave them in a different pre agreed location.
 Once all the power trains are created, the next piece in the assembly line has to get them and assemble them into the body, and so on.
-You can see how terribly inefficient that process would be.
+You can see how inefficient that process would be.
 Also note how every piece has to be aware of the other and know where it needs to go to fetch the product because there is no communication between them.
 Paradoxically, task isolation has actually created coupling.
-This is in a nutshell how current workflow managers work.
+This is in a nutshell how most current workflow managers work.

 A better way would be to push the engines out of the factory as soon as each one of them is finished.
 We do not need to care about what happens to them after.
 Maybe a truck will pick it up.
 Or a conveyor belt will carry it.
 We just know that it will get delivered where it's needed and that is someone else's responsibility.
 On the other side, another factory wil get fed that engine without caring where it came from and start using it along with all the other parts to build the first car, all the while most of the parts for future cars are being produced at the same time.